Chrimau/wordpress-docker/README.md

-## Running a Dockerized WordPress on your local machine
+## Setting up a Dockerized WordPress + Ngrok on your local machine
 Hello, running a dockerized wordpress using Ngrok is straightforward on your CLI. view mine at https://4463-2a06-93c2-7f-6-398e-9c59-7d22-15e8.ngrok-free.app  (note: you may see an error message whenever its offline because its running on my local machine)
 Here's a quick guide to get you up and running:

 ## Prerequisites:
-Docker installed
-Docker Compose installed
+Docker desktop installed
+Ngrok Account
+your local terminal

 ## 📁 Step 1: Create a Project Folder
 mkdir wordpress-docker